-Your Blood sugar levels have an impact on your energy, concentration, ability to lose weight performance, mood and much more.
+Your blood sugar levels have an impact on your energy, concentration, ability to lose weight, sporting performance, mood and much more.

-When you eat starchy/sweet foods or alcohol they are broken down in the body into a sugar called glucose.
+Starchy and sweet foods and alcohol are broken down by the body into a sugar called glucose.
 This is carried around in the blood stream and taken to cells which use it for energy.

-The level of glucose in the blood is carefully controlled by a hormone called insulin.
+Blood glucose levels are carefully controlled by a hormone called insulin.
 After we eat, the amount of glucose in the blood rises.
-Insulin is released to bring blood glucose levels back down to ‘normal’ levels.
-However, if blood sugar rises too rapidly, the body can end up releasing too much insulin.
-This causes the blood sugar to swing to low again, making us feel tired, grumpy and hungry again.
+Insulin is released to bring blood glucose levels back down to normal levels.
+If blood sugar rises too rapidly, the body can release too much insulin.
+This causes the blood sugar to swing to low again, making us feel tired, grumpy and hungry.
 This is sometimes referred to as the blood sugar rollercoaster.

 - Mood swings